MolSSI-Education/gpu_programming_beginner/_episodes/02-basic-concepts.md

 ~~~
 {: .language-bash}

-If your are familiar with the GNU compilers, you will notice
+If your are familiar with the GNU compilers, you will probably notice
 the similarities in the adopted syntax between *gcc* and
  *nvcc* compilers.
 Running the executable using